paulomenon/paulomenon.github.io/_posts/2024-10-24-install-mutiple-jdk.markdown

  </div>
 </div>

-You may need to run `brew update` to get the latest version and access to the latest homebrew catalogue.
+Remember to replace the JDK version number at the end with the one you need.

-After it finish, you can run `which java` works on both Mac and Linux to find where the JDK installation is located.
+You may need to run `brew update` first to access the latest Homebrew catalog and versions.

-You can type `java --version` to check the version.
+Once that’s complete, use `which java` (works on both Mac and Linux) to locate the JDK installation path, and type `java --version` to confirm the installed version.

 ![image](../assets/img/java_version.png)

-Then you repeat the process and install another JDK.
+Repeat this process to install additional JDK versions as needed.

-You will need to find the JAVA HOME, where the JDK has been installed, for that you can run this command here:
+To find the `JAVA_HOME` path for each JDK installation, run the following command:

 <div class="code-snippet">
   <div class="highlight">